 “Off the Back” is a phrase used in competitive road cycling describing a rider dropped by the lead group who, consequently, has lost the energy saving benefit of riding in the group’s slipstream.
 Once off the back the rider struggles alone in the wind to catch up.
 It’s difficult and lonely.
 Often you feel as if you’ll never catch up.
 Nevertheless, riding off the back does have one redeeming quality . . . it makes one a stronger and more determined rider.
+Just like the criminal defense lawyer!

 The life of a criminal defense lawyer shares many of the characteristics of a bike rider struggling off the back.
 We are always preparing cases for trial, working long hours, managing a business, marketing, selling, maintaining a healthy home life, and providing clients the highest level of customer service possible.
 It is an endless crusade.
 Accordingly, each month through “Off the Back” I hope to share ideas and experiences to assist my friends in the practice of law be more successful.
 I am determined to help you shoulder this load and make us stronger by writing about the ubiquitous legal issues we regularly encounter.
 But I will also contribute ideas about trial tactics, law office management, marketing a law practice, sales, technology, and other issues affecting our lives as criminal defense lawyers.